-With a win-win-win strategy that includes partnerships throughout the supply chain, the world’s largest online retailer is collaborating with the industry to optimize packaging design for ecommerce.
+With a win-win-win strategy that includes partnerships throughout the supply chain, the world’s largest online retailer is collaborating with the industry to optimize and create the best ecommerce packaging solutions.

 “The time is now to reimagine packaging to enable companies to thrive in an ecommerce business model” says Brent Nelson, senior manager, worldwide packaging, Customer Packaging Experience (CPEX) of Amazon.

-Below, Brett talks about the company’s business model, the Amazon Packaging Certification Guidelines, and how teamwork will solve many of today’s packaging challenges for ecommerce marketing.
+Below, Brett talks about the company’s business model, the future of ecommerce packaging solutions, the Amazon Packaging Certification Guidelines, and how teamwork will solve many of today’s packaging challenges for ecommerce marketing.

 How important is packaging sustainability to Amazon and why?

 Nelson: Our number one priority is to delight customers and packaging is an important part of that.
 Thirty one million times a year customers give us feedback and usually tell us they love our packaging, but there’s always more room for improvement.
 We are working hard on initiatives to further reduce packaging waste while protecting orders for customers.
 One of those initiatives is our Amazon Packaging Certification program, including Frustration Free Packaging, which last year collectively eliminated nearly 83 million corrugated boxes.
 To date, we have more than 1.1 million items that are available in certified packaging.

 What are the challenges you’re seeing in ecommerce packaging and sustainability, and why?